 Ron Black has been a regular contributor to Foxhunting Life with his stories of hunting in the rugged fells of England’s Lake District.
 Foot hunting—the only pure way to hunt, Ron insists.
 And this, he also insists, is his farewell story.

 I sat in the lee of the big boulder and watched the rainstorm disappear down the valley.
 Signs of its passing were everywhere.
 Small runnels of water ran down the fell side, water dripped off the crag behind me, and I was soaked.
-Oblivious to the rain, the huntsman remained out in the open, one foot up on a small boulder, his coat open to the waist.To read more, a subscription is needed: Click here to subscribe
+Oblivious to the rain, the huntsman remained out in the open, one foot up on a small boulder, his coat open to the waist.To read more, a subscription is required.
+Log in or click here to subscribe.